 Content for the PSC program is currently being reviewed and updated.

 Pruned Stand Certification (PSC) provides growers with an assessment and certification system that quantifies the quality of pruned logs in a stand, so that a premium payment can be received for the high value logs.
-The system is managed throughout Australia by the IFA/AFG.
+The system is managed throughout Australia by Forestry Australia.

 What is the PSC service?

 NZ Forest Research Institute (FRI) initiated and implemented the service after considerable consultation with private forest growers, large forest-growing companies, forestry consultants, Ministry of Forestry research and management staff, millers, and forestry sector organizations.
-IFA/AFG has adapted the system for Australia.
+Forestry Australia has adapted the system for Australia.